edwardfoyle/amp-cli-pkg/README.md

 3. In your local Amplify CLI repo, replace [this line](https://github.com/aws-amplify/amplify-cli/blob/master/package.json#L31) with `"publish-to-verdaccio": "lerna publish --yes --no-git-tag-version --no-commit-hooks --no-push --exact --dist-tag=latest --conventional-commits",`
 4. Make sure you have built the changes to the Amplify CLI that you want to include (using `yarn dev-build`)
 5. Run `yarn publish-to-verdaccio`
-  a.
-This will update package.json and CHANGELOG.md files in the repo.
+  - This will update package.json and CHANGELOG.md files in the repo.
 This can be reverted with `git checkout -- packages/*/package.json packages/*/CHANGELOG.md`
 6. Run `yarn && yarn cli-all` in this repository
 7. The binaries will be compiles to the `out` directory